-As noted previously in this report, any future development of the subject lands will be subjected to site plan review and approval from the County.
-As the subject lands are within an Agricultural (A) zone, a site plan control by-law must be passed by Council given that the 'A' zone is exempt from the site plan control process.
-The site plan control by-law is attached to this report at Attachment 5.
+As noted previously in this report, any future development of the subject lands, including described proposed phased expansion, will be subject to site plan review and approval from the County.
+As the subject lands are within an Agricultural (A) zone, a Site Plan Control by-law must be passed by Council given that the 'A' zone is exempt from the Site Plan Control process.
+The Site Plan Control By-law is attached to this report at Attachment 5.